RESPONSIBILITY FOR A BETTER CLIMATE

 The next phase is now getting under way.
 What can we expect from SEEDS 2030?

 Claudia Altenrath: We will gradually halve our own CO₂ emissions by 2030.
 At present, the annual figure is around 56,000 tonnes, attributable to the company’s own electricity and gas consumption as well as running the vehicle fleet.
 The aim is to reduce these emissions to 28,000 tonnes per annum by 2030.
 We want to achieve this by using more green electricity in our plants and branch offices, by producing even more efficiently, by implementing efficiency measures in our buildings and by increasing the number of electric vehicles in our fleet.
 Emissions that we are not yet able to avoid are offset via afforestation projects.
+As part of long-term projects, the Vaillant Group will plant areas of forest in emerging countries.
+The company is a partner in a new landscape and reforestation project in Peru.
+Until these planned new areas of forest capture all the company’s emissions remaining after the reduction measures, the Vaillant Group will purchase CO₂ certificates from an existing and gold-standard certified afforestation project in Panama.

 This will take a great deal of time and effort, not to mention money … why is the Vaillant Group doing this?